 Catholic Studies Majors Scholarships

-An annual scholarship of $2,000 is awarded to an undergraduate in their sophomore or junior year who is majoring in Catholic Studies and has a minimum GPA of 3.0.
+An annual scholarship up to $2,000 is awarded to an undergraduate in their sophomore or junior year who is majoring in Catholic Studies and has a minimum GPA of 3.0.

 Catholic Studies Minors Scholarships

-An annual $1,000 scholarship is awarded to a sophomore or junior undergraduate who is majoring in Diplomacy, Business or Science and minoring in Catholic Studies and has a minimum GPA of 3.0.
+An annual scholarship up to $1000 is awarded to a sophomore or junior undergraduate who is majoring in Diplomacy, Business or Science and minoring in Catholic Studies and has a minimum GPA of 3.0.

 Reverend Walter Debold Scholarship for Study Abroad Programs, The